 1992 No Demo Kitchen Renovation

-I’m going to do three posts on this project.
+I’m going to do a No Demo series of three posts on this project.
 Starting with the kitchen and ending with the Primary Suite.

 Have you ever wondered about the Interior Design process?
 Just over a year ago I was introduced to a homeowner thru a friend of mine.
 The woman of the house wanted help selecting paint color for the kitchen cabinets.
 This turned into a year long odyssey of hard work, vision, working with what you have, and a series of saving here and spending there.